sebastian-garofalo/java-bootcamp/README.md

 1. Install [Java SDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 2. The IDE to use is [Eclipse for Java Developers](http://www.eclipse.org/downloads/).
+[JEE version Recommended](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/mars1).

 3. Skype Account + headset (audio calls)

 4. Create your own [GitHub](https://github.com/) account.
 Follow this [guideline](https://help.github.com/articles/set-up-git) to setup your account.
 Also you can read further about Git in [Try Git](https://try.github.io/levels/1/challenges/1) or [Learn Git Branching](http://pcottle.github.io/learnGitBranching/)

-5. Fork this repo https://github.com/juanpablopizarro/java-bootcamp to use as a base to host the project code.
+5. Fork this repo https://github.com/juanpablopizarro/java-bootcamp-2016 to use as a base to host the project code.
+Read [this](https://help.github.com/articles/fork-a-repo/) for instructions.

 → [index](#index)